ibm-cloud-docs/Registry/registry_security_enforce.md

     ```
     {: pre}

-3. Install the IBM Container Image Security Enforcement Helm chart into your cluster.
+3. Install the Container Image Security Enforcement Helm chart into your cluster.
 Give it a name such as `cise`.

     ```
     helm install --name cise ibm-incubator/ibmcloud-image-enforcement
     ```
     {: pre}

-IBM Container Image Security Enforcement is now installed, and is applying the [default security policy](#default_policies) for all Kubernetes namespaces in your cluster.
+Container Image Security Enforcement is now installed, and is applying the [default security policy](#default_policies) for all Kubernetes namespaces in your cluster.
 For information about customizing the security policy for Kubernetes namespaces in your cluster, or the cluster overall, see [Customizing policies](#customize_policies).

 ## Default policies
 {: #default_policies}

-IBM Container Image Security Enforcement installs some policies by default to provide you with a starting point for building your security policy.
+Container Image Security Enforcement installs some policies by default to provide you with a starting point for building your security policy.
 {:shortdesc}

 To override these policies, use one of the following options: